defold/doc/docs/en/manuals/unity.md

 You can also create your own [custom Components](https://github.com/defold/extension-simpledata) using Native Extensions, like e.g. this community created [Object Interpolation Component](https://github.com/indiesoftby/defold-object-interpolation).

-Some Unity components have no out-of-the-box equivalent in Defold, for example: Audio Listener, Light, Terrain, LineRenderer, TrailRenderer, Cloth, Animator, or NavMeshAgent.
+Some Unity components have no out-of-the-box equivalent in Defold, for example: Audio Listener, Light, Terrain, LineRenderer, TrailRenderer, Cloth or Animator.
 However, all of this functionality can be implemented in scripts, and there are already solutions available—for example, different lighting pipelines, the Mesh component for generating arbitrary meshes (including terrain), or [Hyper Trails](https://defold.com/assets/hypertrails/) for customizable trail effects.
 Defold may also add new built-in components in the future, such as lights.

 ### Resources